 9. Gay-welcoming Curaçao awaits!

 Curaçao is one of the few Caribbean Islands interested in attracting LGBT travellers.
 Consider planning your trip around Curaçao Carnival or Curaçao Pride.
-Shout-out to Curaçao’s LGBT-only hotel, Floris Suite.

 8. Colombia has sand, seas and some sensational jungles.

-Colombia straddles both the Pacific and Atlantic Oceans making it a fantastic beach destination.
+Colombia straddles both the Pacific and Atlantic Oceans, making it a fantastic beach destination.
 Specifically, we recommend staying in Cartagena de Indias, a UNESCO World Heritage city right on the sea.
 Alternatively, Tayrona National Park is a gorgeous jungle mountain range along the Caribbean.
 And while it’s coastlines are great, Colombia isn’t lacking in magical metropolises; both Bogota and Medellín are worth your attention.

 7. Asia’s new gay mecca?
 Taipei!

 Taiwan is arguably the most gay-welcoming destination in Asia.
 Between its progressive legislation to its massive Pride Parade, it is genuinely interested in pushing the gay agenda.
-Because of this, Taiwan’s capital Taipei has risen to prominence as THE alternative hotspot to infamous Bangkok.
-Rob suggests ensuring your gay Taipei trip include an evening in the Red House Entertainment District where you can bounce between over 25 gay bars and clubs.
+Because of this, Taiwan’s capital Taipei has risen to prominence as THE alternative hotspot to the infamous Bangkok.
+Rob suggests ensuring your gay Taipei trip includes an evening in the Red House Entertainment District, where you can bounce between over 25 gay bars and clubs.
 There are also gay beaches, gay hot springs and PLENTY of circuit parties.

 6. History and un-pho-gettable food await in Ho Chi Minh City.